 There’s a fine balance to be struck between making sure parents have enough information that they can be confident in your school’s approach and communicating with them too much or too little.

 This being the case, we’d recommend approaching parents only when you have key updates that have been verified by your Head of Department or the Senior Leadership Team.
 By doing this, you’re ensuring that they continue to be updated with important information, which is conveyed clearly and doesn’t get lost in a wave of communication.
-It also means that you don’t get caught up spending all your time speaking to parents when you have a variety of other teaching tasks that need doing.
+It also means that you don’t get caught up spending all your time speaking to parents when you have a variety of other teaching tasks that need completing.

 For parents who demand updates more regularly, never underestimate the power of the “holding” email.
 Often, parents will just want to know that you’re considering their query or looking into something on their behalf.
-So, even if you don’t have the answer yet, just firing off a quick email explaining that you’re looking into it should help appease the situation.
+So, even if you don’t have the answer yet, just firing off a quick email explaining that you’re looking into it should help to appease the situation.

 We’d also suggest making sure that you’re only answering queries regarding things that you’re directly responsible for.
 If parents require information regarding things outside of your control, then don’t be afraid to redirect them to the relevant member of staff at your school.
 With helpful communication tools inbuilt into your MIS, it should be easier to keep in touch with other members of staff during any school closures; so make sure they’re kept in the loop with any potential parental queries that could be heading their way.